voidspace/voidspace.github.io/advanced-python.md

     why it matters to you.

     Metaprogramming, operator overloading and the Python magic methods.
 Really understanding Python as a language, bringing all the parts together.
+Build your own containers in Python, understand the power and limitations of the built-in containers and how to customize the behaviour of your own Python objects for easier use.

 4. MODERN APPROACHES TO EXCEPTION HANDLING